-Deputy US Marshal Degrees and Careers
+Deputy US Marshal

-The U.S. Marshals Service maintains a list of hiring requirements for Deputy U.S. Marshals.
+The US Marshals Service maintains a list of hiring requirements for deputy US marshals.
 You may wish to qualify via education or experience.
-To qualify at GS-07 level with your education, you must have a Bachelor's degree in any field.
+To qualify at GS-07 level with your education, you must have a bachelor's degree in any field.
 However, you must also demonstrate exemplary academic performance.
 They may look for a GPA of 3.0 or higher, a rank in the top third of your college, or membership in a national scholastic honor society.
 In addition, you must have one year of graduate school in a field related to the job.
 Possible fields of study include sociology, criminal justice, and law.

 Upon getting hired, you need to attend the training program.
 It occurs at the Federal Law Enforcement Training Center in Glynco, Georgia.
 You spend 17 1/2 weeks in training.
 Your education may focus on court security, defensive tactics, physical conditioning, firearms training, search and seizure, and protective service training.
 You may also learn about building entry and search, high treat trials, surveillance, and officer survival.

 You must prove yourself in multiple ways to make it through the training program.
 Through the duration of the program, you'll take seven exams.
 You must pass with a score of at least 70% on each exam.
 Furthermore, there are many practical exercises that you have to participate in.
 You get a pass/fail score on each practical exam.